 With Q5 on the wings, Audi India expects strong business growth in coming years

-With Q5 on the wings, Audi India expects strong business growth in coming years1 min read .
-Updated: 02 Nov 2021, 02:19 PM IST
+With Q5 on the wings, Audi India expects strong business growth in coming years

 In the first nine months of this year, Audi India has witnessed a sales growth of around 123% as compared to the year-ago period.